 - To finish, use straight vinegar to clean up any stubborn stains or spills.
 Then, use a clean, dry microfiber cloth to clean the vinegar away.

 - To polish, a piece of crumpled newspaper gives your table added sparkle.
 This also removes any fluff from cloth and makes the glass shine.

 HOW & WHEN TO USE PROTECTIVE COVERS

 We provide heavy duty all season custom furniture covers; made in Canada and templated to fit all our collections with secure tie-downs.
 We recommend cushions are ALWAYS CLEAN & DRY PRIOR to covering to avoid creating a dark, damp environment where mould & mildew could grow.

 BENEFITS OF WATERPROOF STORAGE BOXES

 Our Water-proof storage containers come in various colours.
 With 4 locking casters these large storage containers can easily be moved around and provide an extra surface area when lid is closed.
 Safely store patio cushions and play things within reach, in style and away from the elements.

-Your ARD Outdoor furniture will last for years!
+Your ARD Outdoor furniture will last for years with proper care and maintenance.
 If you are unsure of how to properly care for or clean your merchandise, please contact our sales team for expert advise at [email protected].